-How to Teach a Kid to Jump Rope
+How to Teach a Child to Jump Rope

 1. Model jumping a rope.
-Like most things modeling the activity and talking them through the steps you are taking is a great way to start.
+Like most things modeling the activity and talking them through the steps are a great way to start.

 2. Show kids how to use their wrists for movement instead of their whole arms to move the rope.
 Let them practice while holding on to only one end of the rope and turning.

-3. Teach them the correct starting postition: one end of the rope in each hand, stand in the middle of the rope with the rope touching the back of their shoes, and making sure feet are just slightly apart.
+3. Teach them the correct starting position: one end of the rope in each hand, stand in the middle of the rope with the rope touching the back of their shoes, and make sure feet are just slightly apart.

-4. Let beginners practice by swinging the rope over their heads and jumping once they see the rope in front of them.
-This will teach the basic concept.
+4. Let begi. nners practice by swinging the rope over their heads and jumping once they see the rope in front of the, This will teach the basic concept.

 5. Practice alot!

-For younger kids you might also try holding a rope in one hand and spinning around in a circle while the child stands out away from you, where the end of the rope comes out, and tries to jump the rope as they see it coming towards them.
+For younger children you might also try holding a rope in one hand and spinning around in a cricle while the child stands out away from you, where the end of the rope comes out, and tries to jump the rope as they see it coming towards them.

 Once a child has learned to jump alone they may have fun jumping a bigger rope while two people turn it for them.
-You can sing rhymes, practice multiplication or spelling while they jump, or count and see how many they can get in a row.
-Kids may enjoy turning or spinning while they jump!
+You can sing rhymes, practice multiplication, or spelling while they jump or count and see how many they can get in a row.
+Children may enjoy turning or spinning while they jump!

-My daughter and her friend took two smaller ropes and while holding one end of each rope jumped the ropes together.
+My daugter, Dora, and her friend took two smaller ropes and while holding one end of each rope jumped the ropes together.

-On a hot day here is a fun game you can try with your kids, "Jump Rope Splash Water."
+On a hot day here is a fun game you can play with your kids:

 You will need:

-one cup of water for each child (the same size)
+a cup of water for each child (same size)

-The object of the game is to keep as much water in your cup as you can.
-The jumper holds a cup of water tightly with both hands while they jump the rope, trying to keep as much water as possinle in the cup.
-The jumper tries to get 10 consecutive jumps, then switches to the next player once they have completed the jumps or they miss a jump.
-That player then tries for 10, and so on until someone runs out of water.
-The last person with water in their cup wins!
-All players will be wet and laughing by end of the game.
+The object of the game is to keep as much water in the cup as you can.
+The jumper hold the cup of water tightly with both hands, while they jump the rope trying to keep as much water as they can in their cup.
+The jumper tries to get ten consecutive jumps.
+Jumpers switch once they have completed ten jumps or miss a jump.
+That player then tries for 10 and so on until someone runs out of water.
+The last player with water in their cup wins!
+All players will be wet and laughing by the end of the game!